JeroenAdam/DIY-bookkeeping-app/README.md

 I produced this code (PHP) 13 years ago, it served as an accounting tool for my small computer business.
 Basicly the app allowed me to:
 - create sales invoices, add new clients to the database
-- create price offers, print price lists
+- create price offers, consult/print price lists
 - consult goods in stock
 - book cash receipts, proccess incoming payments
 - store purchase invoices